-Brano Group is a family-owned group of 2500 people.
+Brano Group is a family-owned group of 2500 employees.

-A key player in the automotive industry, Brano’s name is associated with the design and manufacturing of complex kinematic mechanisms.
+A key player in the automotive industry, Brano is known for design and manufacturing of complex kinematic mechanisms.

 SAFETY AND RELIABILITY FIRST FOR BRANO’S CUSTOMERS

-One example of Brano’s applications is a backrest seat latch.
-This mechanism disengages the seat safety lock to allow the user to easily and reliably fold the car seats.
+One example of a Brano application is for backrest seat latches used in automobiles.
+This mechanism disengages the seat safety lock to allow the user to easily and reliably fold the seats.

-The user must be able to operate the mechanism readily by moving a lever or pulling a strap, yet accidental unlocking must be prevented.
+The user must be able to unlock the mechanism readily by moving a lever or pulling a strap, but accidental unlocking must be prevented.
 This system must also be reversible, allowing the user to relock the backrest seat at any time.

-The challenge with these mechanisms is that they require a great level of accuracy to work properly and be durable.
-These functions are made possible by torsion springs and smart system geometry that ensure the mechanism’s cams endure minimum friction while prohibiting unexpected release of the safety lock.
+The challenge with these mechanisms is that they require a great level of accuracy to work properly and durably.
+Their functions are made possible by torsion springs and a system geometry that ensure the mechanism’s cams work correctly at various friction levels while preventing unexpected release of the safety lock.

-Owing to a high level of failure severity, Brano’s customers expect robust variation analysis at the RFQ stage that proves the effective performance of the proposed design.
-Later in the project, more detailed tolerance studies must confirm the preliminary studies with a deeper level of detail.
+Due to the high level of severity for a seat latch failure, Brano’s automotive manufacturing customers expect a mechanical variational analysis at the Request for Quotation (RFQ) stage that shows the effective and robust performance of a proposed design.
+Later in the project, more detailed tolerance analysis must confirm the RFQ studies with a deeper level of detail.

 A HIGH-LEVEL TECHNICAL CHALLENGE

-Using Excel spreadsheets to prove that a design is robust at professional level is very difficult.
+Using Excel spreadsheets to show that a design is robust at a detailed, comprehensive level is very difficult.

-In variational studies, physical aspects such as friction forces, torques, and their respective tolerances must be taken into account and statistically mastered.
-Indeed, a specific design may work when analyzed using the nominal and tolerance worst case dimensions and later with a prototype.
-However, without a statistical variational approach combining GD&T with physical impacts, manufacturing dispersions are highly likely to lead to a much higher level of PPM than expected—potentially, a very costly problem.
+For instance, a specific design may work when analyzed in a spreadsheet using the nominal and tolerance worst case values and then later with a prototype.
+However, without a statistical variational analysis approach that combines Geometrical Dimensioning and Tolerancing (GD&T) values with physical impacts, mechanical variations introduced during manufacturing are very likely to lead to a much higher level of Parts per Million (PPM) failure rates than expected — potentially, a very costly problem.

 IS 3D TOLERANCING SOFTWARE THE SOLUTION?

-Brano’s Team tried a 3D tolerance analysis software integrated with CAD.
-Although different from the software mentioned in the Danfoss Case Study, the conclusion was the same: The software wasn’t user friendly and required significant time that only a tolerancing specialist could afford.
+Brano’s engineering team originally tried using 3D tolerance analysis software that is integrated with CAD.
+However, similar to another Concept user, Danfoss, the conclusion was that the 3D analysis software was difficult to use and required a significant time investment that only a tolerancing specialist could afford.

-So, when a peer in the automotive industry recommended Enventive Concept, the team decided to give it a try.
+So, when a peer in the automotive industry recommended Enventive Concept, Brano’s team decided to give it a try.

-Thanks to its powerful features combined with a user-friendly experience, after a single training, any product engineer or designer could use Enventive Concept.
+Thanks to Concept’s powerful features combined with a user-friendly experience, Brano found that after a single and short training program, any product engineer or designer could use Enventive’s software.

 The team is very friendly, helpful and quick at answering any question.”